tauhid-ahmed/tauhid-ahmed/readme.md

 #### and I live in Bangladesh
 ![and I live in Bangladesh](tenor.gif)

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

 Skills: in progress (JAVASCRIPT / REACT / JS / HTML / CSS)

 - 🔭 I’m currently working on Javascript